jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/README.md

              → allowedLocations (Parameter ID) → {…} (Parameter value)
    ```

+1. After identifying your allowed regions, run the following command in the terminal and choose a location from the list that matches one of the regions in your allowed set.

+    ```sh
+    az functionapp list-flexconsumption-locations
+    ```

+     > 💁 Some resources are only available in specific regions.
+In the next lesson, we will need to create a resource that is available only in the regions listed above.
+Since all resources needed for the project must be created in the same region, it is important to ensure from the beginning that the selected region supports the creation of all the required resources.

-1. Run the following command to create a resource group called `soil-moisture-sensor`.
+1. Run the following command in the terminal to create a resource group called `soil-moisture-sensor`.
 Resource group names have to be unique in your subscription.

     ```sh
     az group create --name soil-moisture-sensor \